Swim Lesson Levels

 - Age 3 – 4 years

 Starfish learn water awareness, basic aquatic skills, and swimmer safety.
 Students learn elementary aquatic skills they build on as they progress through the learn to swim program.
 This program also gets students ready for working on skills like paying attention, listening to instruction, learning the skills at their pace, being in a learning environment and gets them ready for either advanced Starfish or Level 1.
+3 year olds must be ready not to have a parent in the water with them.

 Preschool Advanced Starfish Level 3: